-If your food isn’t feeding your brain, it can lead to low mood and aggression, low-quality sleep, poor memory, and impaired problem-solving.
-These are not things you want to feel when you turn up to an exam.
+If your brain isn't properly fuelled, you're likely to feel sad and irritable.
+You might also have trouble sleeping, poor memory, and difficulty problem-solving.
+That's not how you want to feel when you turn up for an exam.

 Try these simple swaps